omaretimothy/hello-world/README.md

 hello-world
 ===========
+Timothy Omare, Very paasionate about Quality Assurance.
+Both automated and manual testing.
-Timothy Omare, interested in web application development This is my first repository on Github
+This is my first repository on Github